MorganTDicks/Austin-Practice-blog/doccumentation.md

 ### Sprint 2 - Commit 7 (feature/user)
-logging in succesfully now stores uid in context login page successfuly redirects upon logging in sucessfully (currently just redirects to home).
+logging in succesfully now stores uid in context login page successfuly redirects upon logging in sucessfully (used to just redirect to home).

+### Sprint 3 - Commit 8 (feature/user)
+Adjused context folder structure slightly. added refContext, for redirecting on successful login.
+Currently globally scoped, hope to change that if it becomes a problem. successful login now redirects the user to the appropriate location if successful.

 ## Currently working on: